anonresearcher123/ETARA/README.md

 The purpose of such an identifier map is to be able to use short keywords when configuring a response template, instead of using sperring and possibly incomprehensible URLs.
 A more detailed explanation of its use can be found in the next section of this documentation.

 ### Configuring Web APIs
+The first step in creating an API is to configure the general environment.
+The following example shows many possible settings for an API, among others the latency (see `latency`) and the rate limit (see `maxRequestsPerMinute` and `maxRequests`) can be configured for each API individually.
+However, there are also other options, which are not so easy to understand.

+* `webservice`: The simulated APIs are all hosted at the same base URL, but for each simulated API there is a path that leads only to that API.
+For example, the base URL can be set as `http://localhost:8080`.
+Now to send a request to the API shown in the example you must use the full path, i.e. `http://localhost:8080/webservices/example/publication`.
+With this setting the path to the API can also be underlaid with a semantic, for example `/author/works` indicates that all works written by an author are output.
+* `inputs`: This option is used to specify the query parameter of the API, since the URL alone does not enable a data query.
+In the example, the parameter `doi` is named, which results in a URL of the following form: http://localhost:8080/webservices/example/publication?doi=...`

 ```
 {
   "webservice" : "/example/publication",